AxonFramework/extension-unique-constraint/README.md

 **Using any form of sharding in the future will void this guarantee**.
 Currently Axon Server does not support this, but it might in the future.
 Use with care.

-These two warnings are probably why this extension will stay an extension, and not make it into the core framework.
+These two warnings are why this extension will most likely stay an extension, and not make it into the core framework.
+Keeping it an extension this makes usage of unique constraints a deliberate choice, which is the way we want it.

 ## Configuration